Research Focused on the

-The human brain is a complex web of interdigitated networks.
-Substantial progress has been made delineating the structure and function of aspects of this intricate architecture through post-mortem dissections in humans and invasive tract tracing and lesion studies in animals.
-Yet there are many gaps in our understanding of how the brain’s functional connectivity and network properties influence behavior.
-Recent advances in imaging technologies allow us to study network function in vivo, in a rapid and non-invasive manner, across large numbers of participants.
-Leveraging these non-invasive techniques, our lab works to characterize the organization of functional and anatomical brain networks.
+The human brain is composed of a complex web of interdigitated functional networks.
+Substantial progress has been made delineating aspects of this intricate architecture, yet there are many gaps in our understanding of how the brain’s functional properties influence behaviors across health and disease.
+Recent technological advances allow us to study network function in a rapid and non-invasive manner.
+Leveraging associated large-scale data-collection initiatives, researchers in our lab work to characterize the organization of functional brain networks across childhood and adolescence through adulthood, developing analytic approaches that map cortical network topographies within groups and down to the level of a single person.
 Information gained through these approaches is applied to the study of individual differences and risk for the development of psychiatric illness.

 Identical experiences can produce drastically different behavioral and emotional responses across time, space and person.
 While these responses arise in a seemingly effortless manner, the ease with which they are experienced masks the intricate neural circuitry supporting their expression and regulation.
 A fundamental question facing researchers is how such marked behavioral variability is instantiated in the brain.
 Additionally, although individual differences in brain structure and function are readily observable in the general population, open questions surround both their origins and functional significance.
 While some variance may reflect the gradual accumulation of a lifetime of experience, other differences are highly heritable, suggesting a strong genetic component.
 Ongoing work in our lab seeks to establish reliable links between genetic variation, system-level brain function, and behavior in the general population.

 Population-level variability in cognition and behavior likely reflect shifts in the network architecture of individuals, particularly in the higher order association regions.
 Mapping functional network topography down to the level of a single person is critical for clinical intervention and the study of individual differences.
 Ongoing work in our lab explores functional and structural network organization at the individual level.
+Here, our research group has established a comprehensive mapping of heritability across the collective set of functional connections in the human brain, providing evidence that genetic factors influence the size and spatial organization of individual-specific network topographies.
 The capacity to identify the unique functional architecture of a subject’s brain is a critical step towards personalized medicine as well as understanding the neural basis of variations in human cognition and behavior.
-It is our hope that the knowledge gained through this approach can provide novel biological targets for therapeutic interventions and predictive markers of clinical course. – In collaboration with Hesheng Liu
+It is our hope that the knowledge gained through this approach can provide novel biological targets for therapeutic interventions and predictive markers of clinical course.

 The brain’s exquisite complexity allows for the staggering diversity of human behavior.
 However, the evolutionary forces that enabled complex cognitive functions have also pushed our capabilities to their limits, increasing vulnerability for psychiatric illness.
 Using our understanding of the genetic and brain bases of individual differences in behavior as a foundation, we are exploring links between disturbances in network organization and clinical presentation in patient populations.
 Recent work from our group focused on the manner in which functional connectivity and network coherence is altered in the presence of affective and psychotic illnesses, emphasizing brain networks believed to support core cognitive control functions.
 Ongoing projects seek to characterize the discrete and transdiagnostic features of schizophrenia, bipolar disorder, anxiety, depression and how these differ from healthy functioning.
 Through this approach we hope to facilitate earlier and more accurate diagnoses, improve treatment outcomes, and enable the detection of illness risk in healthy populations